Archives November 2004

 Just had a dream in a style that I haven't had much since leaving architecture, very film-noire, lots of montage and suggestive imagery, with really hard-to-interpret symbols crawling over various surfaces.

 Seems as though there's something leaking memory in TwistedSNMP (I've been tracking down Cinemon's leak).
 Doesn't appear to be particularly large, but with the number of queries Cinemon does, could be a contributor.
-Haven't yet figured out where the silly error is inside TwistedSNMP (more precisely, I've determined which ...
+Haven't yet figured out where the silly error is inside TwistedSNMP (more precisely, I've determined which test cases are leaking, I just ...

 Natasha caught wind of Alan's wife's "serendipitous" words challenge.
 She's apparently up to 250 words... running the word-finder script, however, says that there's something like 1845 words in total (though that includes abbreviations and proper nouns)... hopefully it's not distracting her from writing the novel.